 Some of the best shots of all time were picked up during rehearsals or when the cast and crew got creative.
 Planning is a necessity, but don't let that take away from the creativity of the moment.

 Filmmaking is flexibility.
+And you can look at your shot list as gospel or guideline.
 For example, if you're shooting a dance video, don't be afraid to go handheld and move the camera in a circular direction.

 Camera movement can add a lot to the story.
 Planned or not, it can be your best friend.

-Now that you know the principals behind shot-listing, it's time to make your own for your next shoot.
-We have a free template for you to try out.
-Soon you'll be well on your way to being a seasoned shot-listing vet!
+Now that you know the principals behind shot listing, it's time to make your own for your next shoot.
+It's free to create a shot list online and share with collaborators.